 Armed with our pinnies, we watched Nina demonstrating before following suit, using silky organic flours from Shipton Mill and fresh yeast.
 I picked up lots of tips along the way, my favourite being that liquid is more accurate when it is weighed so 100ml of water is the same as 100g.
 I have included that little gem on my Tips and Tricks page.
 We stopped for a delicious lunch of nibbles, homemade soup, bread and cheese before popping in the last of our proved dough into the ovens to bake.
 By the end of the session we had learned how to knead, shape and prove yeasted dough and had produced a white loaf, bread rolls, a soda bread and a rye bread.
 And we got to take it all home together with the recipes and instructions.
 Nina will be teaching 4 classes in January and February, two on Friday mornings and two on Saturday afternoons.
 If you have never made bread before or just dabbled in it, this is an excellent class to really learn what the dough should feel and look like.
 I have made bread and rolls before but I learned so much from Nina.
 May I suggest that a voucher for one of her classes would make a marvellous Christmas gift?
 And you would be supporting a small local business.

-Click the link to be taken to Nina’s Bread Angel profile and site where you can find out more about Nina, book classes for January and February and also purchase gift vouchers.
+Click the link to be taken to Nina’s Bread Angel profile and site where you can find out more about Nina, book classes y and also purchase gift vouchers.
 The excerpt below is from her site: